Restless Leg Syndrome - Medical Condition

-Restless Leg Syndrome (RLS) is a neurological (nervous system) disorder.
+Restless Legs Syndrome (RLS), also known as Willis-Ekbom disease, is a neurological (nervous system) disorder.
 It is characterized by an urge to move the legs in order to relieve abnormal sensations such as pain, creeping, or burning.
 In fact, some people say it feels like insects are crawling around inside their legs.

 The cause of RLS is not clear.
 Scientists have observed that approximately half of the people who have RLS also have a family member with the condition.

 RLS is thought to be caused by one the following underlying conditions:

 - low levels of iron or certain vitamins

 - Parkinson’s disease

 - medications used to treat nausea, allergies, seizures, depression, or psychosis